Adopted at the 9th Congress of Freedom Road Socialist Organization in spring 2022.

 Inflation in March and April of 2022 topped 8 percent, the highest rate of inflation in forty years.
 The last period of high inflation began in 1966 and topped out at more than 14 percent in 1980.
 The 1970s marked the start of the decline of the U.S. empire.
 The U.S. stopped backing the dollar with gold in 1971, the Arab oil embargo of 1973, the panicked collapse of the U.S. puppet government in the southern part of Vietnam in 1975, and finally the Iranian Revolution in 1979, were major defeats for U.S. imperialism.
 Severe economic shocks from the rising cost of oil changed the initial rise in inflation during the U.S. war in Vietnam during the 1960s into double-digit inflation in the 1970s.

-The accelerating decline of U.S. imperialism today is seen the COVID-19 debacle with over one million deaths in the U.S. The pandemic led to supply side problems across the economy causing shortages and pushing up inflation.
+The accelerating decline of U.S. imperialism today is seen in the COVID-19 debacle with over one million deaths in the U.S. The pandemic led to supply side problems across the economy causing shortages and pushing up inflation.
 The U.S. suffered an embarrassing loss in Afghanistan as the puppet government collapsed even before the last U.S. troops had left the country (in contrast, the South Vietnamese puppet government hung on for two years after the U.S. troop withdrawal).
 Most recently, the U.S. economic war on Russia failed to get support from a majority of countries and people around the world.

 U.S. sanctions on Russia and the refusal of U.S. oil corporations to produce more has led to a spike in gasoline prices.
 Economic sanctions on China have at least temporarily blocked solar panel imports, causing prices to go up and holding up major renewable energy projects.
 The Trump administration’s anti-immigrant policies have not been rolled back by the Biden administration, contributing to shortages of workers.
 The flip side of inflation, shortages, can be seen in the empty shelves and critically ill infants without their needed formula.
 Monopolization of this industry along with restrictions on imports are the main causes.